Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 Like pillows, always opt for natural fibres like wool, hemp, organic cotton or natural latex and rubber.
 And always opt-out of mattresses that are treated with stain-guard and fire-resistant chemicals, known as PBDEs.
 Good news, these are not produced in Canada but may be lurking in imported consumer items.

 If you are worried about your bed catching fire, then go with wool.
 It’s a natural fire retardant and also repels dust mites.
 There are a ton of certifications for mattresses too.
-This BLOG has all the info you need.

 Between the sheets

 I’m going to sound like a broken record here, but natural fibres are always better and the same tips apply for the fabrics.
 When shopping for organic bedding your first line of defence is to look for third party certifications.